George Floyd's family holds rally, march in brother's memory | Entertainment

 - United States

-The nonprofit was launched by Floyd's siblings in September 2020 to help combat racial inequities in Black and brown communities in their brother's honour.

-Other events in Minneapolis ahead of the anniversary include a virtual “day of action” that encourages people to organise remotely and two panels with the families and other activists on Monday, followed by a community festival and candlelight vigil on Tuesday.

-In New York on Sunday, Floyd's brother, Terrence, attended a Brooklyn gathering in his brother's memory organised by Sharpton and told supporters not to forget his brother or victims of racist violence.
+In New York on Sunday, Floyd's brother, Terrence, attended a gathering in Brooklyn in his brother's memory organized by Sharpton.
+Terrence Floyd told supporters not to forget his brother or victims of racist violence.

-“If you keep my brother's name ringing, you're going to keep everybody else's name ringing,” Terrence Floyd said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)